 - extra egg lightly beaten for the egg wash

-Rub the butter into the flour suing your fingers until it resembles fine crumbs.
+- Rub the butter into the flour using your fingers until it resembles fine crumbs.

-Lightly whisk together the egg and milk and slowly add this to your dry mix and stir lightly to combine with a knife.
+- Lightly whisk together the egg and milk slowly add this to your dry mix and stir lightly to combine with a knife.

-Cut your scones out with a cookie cutter and place on a baking tray lined with paper or a silicone baking mat.
-Brush each scone with egg was and bake for 10 – 12 minutes until risen and a light golden colour.
+- Cut your scones out with a cookie cutter and place them on a baking tray lined with paper or a silicone baking mat.
+Brush each scone with egg and bake for 10 - 12 minutes until risen and a light golden colour.

 I look forward to connecting with you again